mirqr/cloudlab-fed/README.md

 0. **Testing the Federated Learning Script Locally**:
     - Before deploying the CloudFormation stack, you can test the federated learning script locally.
     - Navigate to the `src/` directory in your local clone of the repository.
     - Ensure that you have Python>=3.7 installed on your machine along with the TensorFlow and Flower (flwr) packages.
 These are necessary to run the federated learning scripts.
-Reference version of the packages used in this project are `TensorFlow==2.14.0`, `flwr==1.15`
+Reference version of the packages used in this project are `TensorFlow==2.14.0`, `flwr==1.5`
-    - You can install TensorFlow and Flower using pip:
+    - You can set up a virtual environment and install the packages using the following commands:

     ```bash
+    python3 -m venv venv
+    source venv/bin/activate
+    pip install -U pip setuptools wheel
-    pip install tensorflow flwr
+    pip install -r requirements.txt
     ```

     - Run the `run_local.sh` script to simulate the federated learning process on your local machine.

     ```bash
+    cd src/
     ./run_local.sh
     ```